Mastering laboratory skills

 This programme offers a two-week intensive opportunity to train and learn essential molecular and cellular biological laboratory techniques in world class facilities within the Department of Medicine at Imperial College London.

-The programme consists of two parts – the pre-course online preparation and the 2-week intensive laboratory sessions.
+The programme consists of two parts – the pre-course online preparation and the two-week intensive laboratory sessions.
 The pre-course online preparation will cover the theoretical aspect of each technique, simple methods for essential calculation i.e. solution preparation protocols.
 In addition, important health and safety aspect of working in a laboratory will be covered.

 During the two weeks of intensive laboratory work, the programme offers delegates the opportunity to execute these essential and current molecular and cellular biology techniques.
 In addition, data analysis sessions will allow participants to critically examine their results and discuss troubleshooting aspects of the work.